-Separating these application into layers simplifies the maintenance and reuse of these components across various applications.
+Separating this application into layers simplifies the maintenance and reuse of these components across various applications.

 Customization & Personalization

 Oracle ADF provides solutions that fit the requirements for different users.
 Oracle ADF works with a MetaData Services (MDS) layer that offers application customization through two different implementation layers.
-The first layer is called “seeded customization” which refers to an application wide customization that would take place for anyone who has access to the application for a particular group.
-The other layer is “user customization” or “personalization” where the end user assigns customizations according to their personal experience and enforced via the MDS repository.
+The first layer is called “seeded customization” which refers to application-wide customization that would take place for anyone who has access to the application for a particular group.
+The other layer is “user customization” or “personalization” where the end-user assigns customizations according to their personal experience and is enforced via the MDS repository.
 Users can personalize the interface of their application such as re-ordering fields in a table.
-The “seeded” customization allows developers to implement modifications in business rules, page flows, page layouts and other items in an XML format.
+The “seeded” customization allows developers to implement modifications in business rules, page flows, page layouts, and other items in an XML format.

 So the first step is to implement the business services using JPA.
 To do this we'll define the Java classes that represent the entities to manipulate.
 Specifically, we'll create the Person and Address classes.